The best Nintendo Switch headsets in 2025

 How we test Nintendo Switch headsets

 We test Nintendo Switch headsets in the same way we would any other set of cups.
-Each device becomes a staple of our everyday setups, integrating into our handheld play for a minimum of two weeks before final review.
+Each device becomes a staple of our everyday setups, integrating into our handheld play for a minimum of two weeks before our final review.
 Beyond that, though, we use these headsets for everything from music to movies, and even across platforms, to test their total versatility within a lifestyle.

-We test Nintendo Switch headsets according to their design, features, and performance.
+Now, whether they’re intended for the Switch or Switch 2, we test Nintendo Switch headsets according to their design, features, and performance.
 That means we're looking at everything from the physical aesthetic features and weight profile to individual EQ preset options and Bluetooth strength.

 Our design critique centers around comfort, durability, and aesthetics.
 We're constantly assessing the weight, cushioning, and adjustment options that go towards making a Switch headset comfortable for longer sessions.
-We also look to the build materials, hinges, flexibility, and portability when considering overall durability of a headset.
+We also look at the build materials, hinges, flexibility, and portability when considering the overall durability of a headset.
 On top of all that, we take a look at the actual colors, RGB options, silhouette, and size of a headset to see whether it can easily be used in a variety of different environments.

 Headsets are adding new features to their rosters all the time, so we assess the quality of a feature list based on price and market competitors - whether that be through connection options, extra customization software, or overall compatibility.
-Beyond this we test battery life by running a full depletion at least once.
+Beyond this, we test battery life by running a full depletion at least once.

 Also Tested